Course Outline

 Format:

-This task draws from the weekly focal nation(s) set between Week 5-Week 8.
+This task draws from the weekly focal nation(s) set between Week 5-8.
 Students are asked to develop and demonstrate (in short essay form) a close understanding of 1-2 key 20th century nationalist movements, by responding to the set question for their chosen Topic Week.
-The question for each Topic Week will be posted on Canvas.
+The question for each Topic Week will be posted on Canvas at the beginning of semester.

-Students are encouraged to participate actively constructively in the Online Learning Materials and Workshop activities for their chosen week, as this will encourage students to develop a deeper and more nuanced understanding of their focal nation.
+Students are encouraged to participate actively constructively in the Online Learning Materials and Workshop activities for their chosen week, as this will assist students to develop a deeper and more nuanced understanding of their focal nation and essay topic.

-This is not intended to be a research-heavy essay; it should be a demonstration of your ‘close reading’ and comprehension of a small number of sophisticated academic arguments and historical debates.
-As such, students are encouraged to use the set-readings for their chosen week, and seek out an additional 5-8 academic sources to support their discussion.
+This is not intended to be a research-heavy essay; it should be a demonstration of students' ‘close reading’ and comprehension of a small number of sophisticated academic arguments and historical debates, including those in the set readings for their chosen week.
+Students may seek out an additional 3-5 academic sources to support their discussion, but should ensure they are making substantial use of at least one of that week's set readings.

 Criteria: